 - Ability to pay them cash or give them “Customer Credit” so they can use that money towards another sale.

-- Sellers ID is required along with other information and upload verification document.
+- Seller ID is required along with other information including verification document upload.

 - Everything is logged against the customer.

 - Print thermal receipts to keep a record of Trade-In Purchases.

 - Use the Current Market Price module to determine the accurate price.

 - Customer Token facility, it really helps when a customer has left their items in store for you to give a price and you are busy, you can give them a token with a receipt to confirm what they have left in the store.